Extending the double ramification cycle by resolving the Abel-Jacobi map: Introduction

 \subsection{Acknowledgements}

 I am very grateful to Alessandro Chiodo for many extensive discussions and much encouragement, without which this paper would not have been written.
 I have also benefitted greatly while writing this paper from discussions with Robin de Jong, Bas Edixhoven, Rahul Pandharipande, David Rydh, Johannes Schmitt, Arne Smeets, Nicolo Sibilla, Mattia Talpo, Jonathan Wise, Paolo Rossi, and many others.
-I am also grateful to Dimitri Zvonkine for encouraging me to include the extension to the twisted case.
+I am also grateful to Dimitri Zvonkine for encouraging me to include the extension to the twisted case, and to Nicola Pagani for pointing out that the construction works in the Chow ring with integral (rather than just rational) coefficients.
+Finally, I would like to thank the anonymous referee for a very helpful report.